Datagirlcmr/Datagirlcmr/README.md

 <h3 align="center"> I am an Award-winning full-stack web developer (& M.B.A.) with an accountant’s eye, an administrator’s voice, and a developer’s mind.
 A get-it-done and get-it-done-well kind of woman</h3>

-- 🔭 I finished a Mentorship Program at Twitter HQ in San Francisco , Techwomen '22
+- 🔭 I finished a Mentorship Program at Twitter HQ in San Francisco, Techwomen '22
 - 🌱 I’m currently teaching the basics of coding to 25 girls, yeah I am a STEM advocate ...
 - 👯 I’m looking to collaborate on projects in the JavaScript stack including Typescript, NextJs, and Reactjs
 - 🤔 I was the Youth of Excellence in Cameroon 2018, and I recently just won best web developer at the African Women in Tech Startups